GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

     * `os.environ['KAGGLE_USERNAME']`
     * `os.environ['KAGGLE_KEY']`

 9. Run all the cells in the notebook.
-This generates vector embeddings for the input dataset (`denizbilginn/google-maps-restaurant-reviews`) and stores them in the `pgvector-instance` via a Ray job.
+This will generate vector embeddings for the input dataset (`denizbilginn/google-maps-restaurant-reviews`) and store them in the `pgvector-instance` via a Ray job.
-    * When the last cell says the job has succeeded (eg: `Job 'raysubmit_APungAw6TyB55qxk' succeeded`), the vector embeddings have been generated and we can launch the frontend chat interface.
+    * Once submitted, Ray will take several minutes to create the runtime environment and optionally scale up Ray worker nodes.
+During this time, the job status will remain PENDING.
-    * Ray may take several minutes to create the runtime environment.
-During this time, the job will appear to be missing (e.g. `Status message: Job has not started yet`).
+    * When the job status is SUCCEEDED, the vector embeddings have been generated and we are ready to launch the frontend chat interface.

 ### Launch the Frontend Chat Interface